-Note: "Project stage" means a separable part of the Project, e.g. by Contract area or by geographical extent and may include one or more designated sites enabling the preparation of site-specific plans where appropriate.
+Note: "Project stage" means a separable part of the Project, e.g. by Contract area or by geographical extent and may include one or more designated sites.

-- DC.8 An OPW need not be submitted if the Council has waived the requirement for an OPW in accordance with section 176A(2)(c) of the RMA. - DC.9 The OPW shall include the following Management Plans for the relevant stage(s) of the Project: - (a) Construction Management Plan (CMP); - (b) Site Specific Traffic Management Plan; - (c) Communications Plan; - (d) Site Specific Construction Noise and Vibration Management Plan (CNVMP); and - (e) Cultural and Archaeological Management Plan (CAMP). - DC.10 The Reinstatement Plan required under Condition SR.1 may be submitted as part of the above OPW or separately as part of a later OPW for the relevant stage(s). - DC.11 The OPW shall include architectural plans for any proposed new permanent buildings (including air treatment facilities) at the following locations: - (i) Western Springs Park - (ii) Pump Station 25 - (iii) Pump Station 23 - (iv) Kiwi Esplanade - The architectural designs for the buildings shall take into account the following matters: - (a) The extent to which the building is appropriate to its context and minimises potential adverse effects on the amenity of the surroundings (including neighbouring properties); - (b) The use of building materials which are sufficiently robust and minimise the potential for graffiti and vandalism; - (c) The extent to which the building is visually recessive through use of appropriate colours, textures and modulation; - (d) The extent to which buildings are designed to achieve appropriate visual amenity and scale with their surroundings through such aspects as modulation of building form, articulation of building components, and use of architectural detail; and - (e) The extent to which any planting visually anchors the building and enhances amenity and/or natural values of the surroundings. - DC.12 The OPW shall include design plans for any other permanent at grade and above ground structures.
-The design of any permanent at grade and above ground structures shall take into account the following matters: - (a) the location, landscape setting and adjoining land uses; - (b) the layout, architectural form and detail, and the use of a consistent and appropriate palette of materials, to ensure these elements are visually recessive; - (c) the configuration of multiple surface elements to minimise their prominence and visual clutter; - (d) the use of materials which are sufficiently robust and minimise the potential for graffiti and vandalism; - (e) landscaping to integrate with the Site Reinstatement plans required in Condition SR.1; and - (f) site configuration that maximises the use of Crime Prevention Through Environmental Design (CPTED) principles.
+- DC.6 An OPW need not be submitted if the Council has waived the requirement for an OPW in accordance with section 176A(2)(c) of the RMA. - DC.7 The OPW shall include the following Management Plans for the relevant stage(s) of the Project: - (a) Construction Management Plan (CMP); - (b) Traffic Management Plan; - (c) Communications Plan; and - (d) Construction Noise and Vibration Management Plan (CNVMP). - DC.7A The Reinstatement Plan required under Condition SR1 may be submitted as part of the above OPW or separately as part of a later OPW for the relevant stage(s). - DC.7B The OPW shall include design plans for any permanent at grade and above ground structures.
+The design of any permanent at grade and above ground structures shall take into account the following matters: - (a) design of the buildings in reference to their location, landscape setting and adjoining land uses; - (aa) the layout, architectural form and detail, and the use of a consistent and appropriate palette of materials, to ensure these elements are visually recessive; - (ab) the configuration of multiple surface elements to minimise their prominence and visual clutter; - (b) the use of building materials which are sufficiently robust and minimise the potential for graffiti and vandalism; - (c) landscaping to integrate with the Site Reinstatement plans required in Condition SR.1;

+(d) site configuration that maximises the use of Crime Prevention Through Environmental Design (CPTED) principles to achieve site security, and to minimises the extent of additional-security fencing; and